Ecohydraulics/hydrobayescal/docs/index.rst

 The calibration routines are tied to the open-source numerical modeling software TELEMAC.
 The developers provide installation instructions at `http://opentelemac.org <http://www.opentelemac.org/index.php/installation>`_, and we also provide a detailed installation guide at `https://hydro-informatics.com/get-started/install-telemac.html <https://hydro-informatics.com/get-started/install-telemac.html>`_ that is tweaked for HydroBayesCal.
-We recommend to install TELEMAC with ``pysource.gfortranHPC.sh``.
+We recommend to install TELEMAC with ``pysource.gfortranHPC.sh``or with your preferred pysource file.

 NSTALL HydroBayesCal
 ------------------